-The following pages explain the detail of our plans to make your visit as safe and enjoyable as possible.
-Please ensure you’ve read the below information and checked the Frequently Asked Questions section before visiting the park.
+The following page explains the detail of the policies and measures that we’re keeping in place to make your visit as safe and enjoyable as possible.
+Please ensure you’ve read the below information before visiting the park.

 🔃 Try a different route